kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-vision-computervision/README.md

     - list_models() returns a `list[ModelDescription]` instead of `ListModelsResult`
     - tag_image() returns a `list[ImageTag]` instead of a `TagResult`
     - get_area_of_interest() returns a `BoundingRect` instead of a `AreaOfInterestResult`
+6. Since image tags can be returned from tag_image(), let's not return them for describe_image() as well.
+We can simplify the response type by removing metadata and request ID, too.
+So describe_image() will return a list[ImageCaption] instead of ImageDescription.
+7. Parameter `description_exclude` moved to kwargs for analyze_image() and describe_image()

 ```python
 azure.cognitiveservices.vision.computervision.ComputerVisionClient(endpoint, credentials)